machine-detonation/F7DAA0/README.md

 ## BEFORE YOU INTERACT

-I use typing quirks and talk in fancy fonts sometimes
+I use typing quirks and talk in fancy fonts

 I am under 16 years old.